brootware/staging.github.io/_posts/2022-04-08-grepping-for-gold-in-JSON-APIs-with-jq.md

 }
 ```

-To further drill down to a value such as `age` within michael's profile we can give append the key as below in the query.
+To further drill down to a value such as `age` within michael's profile we can append the key as below in the query.

 ```bash
 ✗  curl https://api.agify.io/\?name\[\]\=michael\&name\[\]\=matthew\&name\[\]\=jane | jq '.[0].age'